HealthyBrothers/Intern-sniper-server/README.md

 This repository contains the backend code for the platform.
 The corresponding frontend repository can be found at the following link: https://github.com/Grapeka/Intern-sniper-client

-The frontend repository contains all of the necessary code to build and run the user interface for the platform.
-It is built using [insert frontend framework] and communicates with the backend API provided by this repository.

 # Project Overview

 This project is a platform that allows students, directors, companies, and visitors to browse and interact with various educational programs.